 MinerGate Mobile Miner

 With over 2 million active miners on board, MinerGate Mobile Miner is a mobile app that will enable you to mine Bitcoin and other altcoins such as Dash (DASH), Monero (XMR), QuazarCoin (QCN), DigitalNote (XDN), and MonetaVerde (MCN).
-It also offers an in-built wallet within the app for users to store the coins they get for added convenience.
+It also offers an in-built wallet within the app for users to store the payouts they get for added convenience.
 MinerGate ensures increased performance and low-level power consumption thanks to a dedicated hardware chip that is found in the new-model smartphones.